Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Methods

 \subsection{Fitting to observed clustering}

-In this paper, we fit the predictions of both the $\Mprog$ and $\vpeak$ models to the observed ACFs of the photo-$z$ galaxies at $0.30\leq z<0.55$ from the Subaru HSC survey measured by \cite{Ishikawa20}.
-They reported the ACFs for the 13 stellar mass threshold samples with the lower limits from $\log_{10}[M_{*,~{\rm lim}}/(h^{-2}M_\odot)]=11$ to $8.6$ with a bin size of $0.2$ dex.
-Their observations are attractive because they can measure the ACFs in a stellar mass bin as fine as $0.2$ dex and down to a small scale of $\simeq4\times10^{-4}$ deg which corresponds to $\simeq8~\hikpc$ at $z=0.43$, using data over a large area of 178 deg$^2$ of the HSC survey.
-Table \ref{tab:obs_ngal} summarizes the number density of each stellar mass threshold sample for which \cite{Ishikawa20} measured the ACFs.
-Note that these values are corrected for incompleteness.
-For the implementation of the two SHAM models, we use the halo/subhalo catalog from the mini-Uchuu simulations at $z=0.43$, which is close to the peak of the redshift distributions of the observed galaxies.

-In fitting the predictions of the $\Mprog$ model to observed clustering, as we stated, the two parameters $\zprog$ and $\sigma_M$ are the free parameters.
-Specifically, we take 40 values for $\zprog$ from $0.49$ to $13.93$, and 20 values for $\sigma_M$ from $0$ to $0.19$ with a linear spacing of $0.01$.
-The virial mass at high-$z$ often becomes zero due to the limitation of particle resolution.
-Large $\sigma_M$ values include subhalos with $\Mprog=0$ in resultant samples meaning that subhalos are selected randomly in part.
-Hence, we perturb $\Mprog$ within only $0.2$ dex to avoid this random selection.
+\smrv{For the implementation of the two SHAM models, we use the halo/subhalo catalog from the mini- and Shin-Uchuu simulations at $z=0.43$, which is close to the peak of the redshift distributions of the observed galaxies.} In fitting the predictions of the $\Mprog$ model to observed clustering, as we stated, we treat the two parameters $\zprog$ and $\sigma_M$ as free parameters.
+Specifically, we take 40 values for $\zprog$ from $0.49$ to $13.93$ \smrv{for the mini run and 60 values from $0.49$ to $19.96$ for the Shin run}, and 20 values for $\sigma_M$ from $0$ to $0.19$ with a linear spacing of $0.01$.
 As discussed in Sec. \ref{sec:motivation}, we allow for a stellar mass dependence of $\zprog$.
 As well as $\zprog$, we treat $\sigma_M$ as a function of the galaxy stellar mass.

 We also use the $\vpeak$ model for comparison.
 We perturb $\vpeak$ by the same method as in the $\Mprog$ model to account for the scatter between $\vpeak$ and $M_*$ as